-Levels are determined by what division each individual dancer is placed in.
-A dancer must compete their solos in the level he/she is placed.
-However, in all other performance categories dancers/dances are welcome to move up one level even if all the dancers in the performance are in the lower level.
+Levels are determined by which division each individual dancer is placed in.
+A dancer must compete all solos in the level he/she is placed.

 Rising Star Division – This division is for dancers who take 6 or less hours of dance per week.
 A dancer in this division may compete no more than 2 solos.
-Rising Star dancers may compete in All Star dances.
-High Score Awards & Gift Certificates are given in each age division.
-In addition the Rising Star Award Winner will receive a FREE entry to our National Finals.
-(The Rising Star Award Winner is the top scoring group from this division)
+Rising Star dancers are eligible to compete in Shooting Star and All Star dances

 Acro: Routine containing acrobatic and gymnastic moves.
 Choreography must also contain 50% dance technique.